openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 ```

-and switch back to GNA_HW after some time hoping that the competing application has finished.
+then resubmit and switch back to GNA_HW after some time hoping that the competing application has finished.

 ## See Also